Clinton Kane

-Clinton Kane Talabis Concon is a Filipino-American singer-songwriter, signed to Columbia Records.
+Clinton Kane Talabis Concon is a Filipino-Australian singer-songwriter, signed to Columbia Records.
 His 2021 singles "Chicken Tendies" and "I Guess I'm in Love" reached numbers 88 and 90, respectively, on the US Billboard Hot 100, with the latter song also peaking at number 25 in Australia and number 22 in the UK.

 Early life

 Clinton Kane Talabis Concon was born on 26 November 1999 to a Filipino father and a Norwegian mother.
 Kane's father, Lilioso Concon, was an aircraft mechanic of Royal Brunei Airlines and his mother, Edna Concon, was a Pentecostal pastor.
 Due to his mother's occupation, Kane has lived in Greece, Brunei, England and Las Vegas.

 Kane is a self-taught singer and multi-instrumentalist, and grew up singing in church.
 He pursued a path that blended music and travel.
 Kane quelled growing anxiety and stress into song and in 2016, began uploading covers and subsequently original songs onto his YouTube channel.